Tuesday, 02 Dec 2008 04:20 AM

 Get your name on TV.
 We have all seen those morning shows with live outside feeds.
 A poster board you hold up in front of the camera may get you more publicity than a 30-second commercial.

-And finally, if you have a web site, ensure you have the ability to process credit cards.
+And finally, if you have a website, ensure you have the ability to process credit cards.
 Most Internet transactions use credit cards to complete a purchase.

 Conclusion